rails-assets/rails-assets-sinatra/README.md

 # Using Rails Assets with Sinatra

-This is a minimal demo app showing how to use [Rails Assets](https://rails-assets.org) service with Sinatra application.
+This is a minimal demo app showing how to use [Rails Assets](https://rails-assets.org) with Sinatra application.

 Rails Assets integrates [Bower](http://bower.io/) with [Sprockets](https://github.com/sstephenson/sprockets)-based applications.

 ## Integration

-This application is using [Sinatra Asset Pipeline](https://github.com/kalasjocke/sinatra-asset-pipeline) that integrates Sinatra with Sprockets.

-Integrating [Rails Assets](https://rails-assets.org/) is as simple as appening its load paths.

 #### Gemfile

+You need to add appropriate `source` and `rails-assets-` gems.

 ```ruby
 source 'https://rubygems.org'